someyob/VBand/README.md

 You could probably also get this running on another RP2040 board, such as the Rasberry Pi Pico.

 A couple of provisos:
-You need to have the VBand window in focus for the keystrokes [ and ] to be transmitted to the website.
+1. You need to have the VBand window in focus for the keystrokes [ and ] to be transmitted to the website.
-This implementation can use either s straight key or paddle.
+2. This implementation can use either a straight key or paddle.
 The jack is stereo, so either one will work if you set VBand for the appropriate kind of key.